 The Police & Crime Commissioner (PCC) holds a key political role in Devon & Cornwall; she is the elected representative of the public and has the legal duty to hold the Chief Constable to account with regards to the delivery of policing services across the two counties and the Isles of Scilly.
 The PCC works in conjunction with the Chief Constable to set the force’s strategic direction which is drafted into a published Police & Crime plan.

 Community Safety Partnerships (CSPs) have a statutory responsibility to work together to protect their local communities from crime and to help people feel safe.
-They are tasked with tackling local issues including anti-social behaviour, drug or alcohol misuse or re-offending.
-The partnerships include the police, fire and ambulance services, local authority community safety teams, local authority councillors, public health and probation services.
+They are tasked with tackling local issues including anti-social behaviour, drug or alcohol misuse, preventing serious violence and reducing re-offending.
+The partnerships include the police, fire and rescue services, local authority community safety teams, local authority councillors, public health and probation services.
 There are CSPs for Cornwall, Devon, Plymouth, Torbay, the Isles of Scilly, Exeter, East & Mid Devon, North Devon & Torridge and South Devon & Dartmoor.
 The PCC works with and supports the local CSP’s to address their priorities, local issues and concerns.
 The PCC has successfully worked with CSP’s to secure external funding opportunities which help tackle issues in local areas.
 In 2022-23 the OPCC supported five safer streets bids applied for by local CSP’s and local Universities securing over £3 million pounds for Devon and Cornwall.

 The Police & Crime Plan also incorporates the PCC’s vision for the improved and smooth running of the Criminal Justice System (CJS) in Devon & Cornwall.
 To achieve these aims the PCC and her office work closely with partner organisations both locally and nationally whether private, public or third sector.
 The PCC is the chair of the Local Criminal Justice Board (LCJB) which includes representation from all CJS agencies including the prison services, the courts, the Criminal Prosecution Service (CPS), probation services and local authorities.